 A sticky product

-Your tool is like superglue.
-When users discover essential features, they find it hard to move to another product.
+A great tool is like superglue.
+When users discover essential product features, they find it hard to move to another product.
 Perhaps your software integrates with other essential tools like Slack or Gmail, and when users are committed to it, the thought of moving to another product would be painful.
 This means that the thought of paying would be an easy decision for them to make.

 Solid retention rates